Impact of Antibiotics on the Intestinal Microbiome

 Author: DVM Dana Hogg

 When a veterinarian patient arrives with a chronic case of diarrhea, antibiotics are usually the treatment of choice.
-However, this frequent use of antibiotics raises the question about the long-term impact of antibiotics on the intestinal microbiome.
+However, this frequent use of antibiotics raises the question of the long-term impact of antibiotics on the intestinal microbiome.

 Antibiotics in the Veterinary Practice